 With the final voyage of the RMS St Helena being completed on 17 February 2018 the distribution of the assets held by St Helena Line Limited (the company that ran the RMS) became highly probable.
 The company went in to liquidation on 31 January 2019 and the full winding up is still to be finalised.
 SHG are awaiting clarification on the wider tax position from HMRC in the UK before they can distribute the funds and wrap up the company's affairs.

+31 March 2019 31 March 2018

-2018/19 £000 2017/18 £000
+£000 £000

-Balance as at 1 April 1 0
+Balance at 1 April 1 0

 Investment in St Helena Line 0 1

-1 1
+Balance at 31 March 1 1

 11.8 Property, Plant and Equipment